pinterest/ktlint/documentation/snapshot/docs/rules/experimental.md

 Rule id: `property-naming` (`standard` rule set)

+## No empty file

+A kotlin (script) file should not be empty.
+It needs to contain at least one declaration.
+Files only contain a package and/or import statements are as of that disallowed.

+Rule id: `no-empty-file`

 ## No single line block comments

 A single line block comment should be replaced with an EOL comment when possible.